+11. We further report that:

-- a) In our opinion, proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from branches not visited by us; - b) The Balance Sheet and Profit and Loss account and Cash flow statement dealt with by this report are in agreement with the books of account and with the returns received from branches not visited by us; - of the reports on the accounts of the branch offices audited by branch auditors of the Bank as per the provisions of section 29 of the Banking Regulation Act, 1949 have been sent to us and have been properly dealt with by us in preparing this report; and d) in our opinion, the Balance Sheet, the Profit and Loss Account and the Cash Flow Statement comply with the applicable accounting standards, to the extent they are not inconsistent with the accounting policies prescribed by the RBI. - 2.
-As required by the RBI letter no. DOS.ARG.No.6270 /08.91.001/2019-20 dated March 17, 2020 (as amended) on "Appointment of Statutory Central Auditors (SCAs) in Public Sector Banks-Reporting obligations for SCAs", we further report on the matters specified in paragraph 2 of the aforesaid letter as under: - a) In our opinion, the aforesaid Standalone Financial Statements comply with the applicable accounting standards, to the extent they are not inconsistent with the accounting policies prescribed by RBI; b) There are no observations or comments on financial transactions or matters which have any adverse effect on the functioning of the bank. c) On the basis of the written representations received from the directors as on March 31, 2021 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2021 from being appointed as a director in terms of Section 164(2) of the Companies Act 2013. - There are no qualification, reservation or adverse remarks relating to the maintenance of accounts and other matters connected therewith. - e) Our Audit report on the adequacy and operating effectiveness of the Bank's internal financial controls with reference to financial statements is given in Annexure 'A' to this report.
-Our report expresses an unmodified opinion on the Bank's operating effectiveness of internal financial controls with reference to financial statements as at March 31,2021.
-For R. Devendra Kumar & Associates Chartered Accountants FRN: 114207W
+a) In our opinion, proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from branches not visited by us;

+b) The Balance Sheet and Profit and Loss account and Cash flow statement dealt with by this report are in agreement with the books of account and with the returns received from branches not visited by us;

+c) The reports on the accounts of the branch offices audited by branch auditors of the Bank as per the provisions of section 29 of the Banking Regulation Act, 1949 have been sent to us and have been properly dealt with by us in preparing this report; and d) in our opinion, the Balance Sheet, the Profit and Loss Account and the Cash Flow Statement comply with the applicable accounting standards, to the extent they are not inconsistent with the accounting policies prescribed by the RBI.

-For Vyas & Vyas Chartered Accountants FRN: 000590C (O.P.
-Vvas) Partner- M. No.: 014081
+applicable accounting standards, to the extent riley are not iniconsistent with the accounting policies prescribed by the RBI.

+As required by letter no. DOS.ARG, No.6270/08.91.001/2019-20 dated March 17, 2020 on "Appointment of Statutory Central Auditors (SCAs) in Public Sector Banks-Reporting obligations for SCAs from 2019-20", read with subsequent communication dated May 19, 2020 issued by RBI, we further report on the matters specified in paragraph 2 of the aforesaid Istandards in several properties of the accounting standards, to the extent they are not inconsistent with the accounting policies prescribed by RBI;

+b) There are no observations or comments on financial transactions or matters which have any adverse effect on the functioning of the bank.

+c) On the basis of the written representations received from the directors as on March 31, 2022 and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2022 from being appointed as a director in terms of Section 164(2) of the Companies Act 2013.

+d) There are no qualification, reservation or adverse remarks relating to the maintenance of accounts and other matters connected therewith.

+e) Our Audit report on the adequacy and operating effectiveness of the Bank's internal financial controls with reference to financial statements is given in Annexure 'A' to this report.
+Our report expresses an unmodified opinion on the Banks's operating effectiveness of internal financial controls with reference to financial statements as at March 31,2022.

+AUDITORS

-For Dassani & Associates Chartered Accountants FRN: 009096C (Udesh Dassani) Partner- M. No.: 078588
+For R. Devendra Kumar & Associates Chartered Accountants FRN: 114207W (Neeraj Golas)Pariner

-For Dass Gupta & Associates Chartered Accountants FRN: 000112N
+M. No.: 074392 UDIN: 22074392AKACFQ5377; For Dass Gupta & Associates Chartered Accountants